JSH32/actias/actias-kv/README.md

 # KV Service
 Service which manages K/V stores for scripts/projects.
 This uses Cassandra/Scylla and uses [cqlmigrate](https://github.com/sky-uk/cqlmigrate) for data migrations.
-To run migrations locally, use `migrate.sh`
+Use `migrate.sh` to run migrations.